 - The villas are set close together

-- No other restaurants within easy walking distance
+- No other restaurants or bars within easy walking distance

 - Lots of mosquitoes, though repellent and bed nets are provided

 - To meet National Park regulations, smoking is only permitted in designated areas, and forbidden in the villas